 Tell me more about what transpired after you made your choice and began your clinic.

 As I had a healthier job, I could model healthy behavior.
 I’ve encouraged other doctors to open clinics, it’s becoming a movement.
 My clinic is like the underground railroad, it’s giving hope to other suffering doctors.
 They feel liberated and deserving of creating their own clinic, and to date there are over one hundred across the country.
 I’ve spoken a lot and developed a cult following with my grassroots efforts and now my goal is to really create a mass movement and a paradigm shift.
 I want ideal medical clinics to be the norm in the medical industry.

 What are some of the challenges you encounter as you look to create a mass cultural movement?

-It’s very challenging when doctors are disempowered.
+It’s very challenging when doctors are not empowered.
 There’s a growing suicide rate amongst physicians and I’m bringing awareness of this issue into the light.
 People need to understand how hard it is for a doctor to deal with their pain of seeing suffering while working in a medical assembly line.
 The other issue is that people are apathetic.
 Just having the information doesn’t make them take action.

 What are some of the actions you’re taking to get even greater visibility into your efforts?

 Well, I speak all the time.
 I speak to medical students and get standing ovations.
-I now lead retreats where I teach doctors how to design their own clinics.
+Moreover, I now lead retreats where I teach doctors how to design their own clinics.
 I also educate doctors about the business side of medicine.
 Truth is I need a bigger following.
 I’ve created a ripple effect, I just need a giant wave.

 Check out her TED talk.